ZeroDayArcade/Pong-Homebrew-GBA/README.md

 https://github.com/ZeroDayArcade/Pong-Homebrew-GBA/assets/141867962/8e3d83e8-2b41-4725-b507-9a368d5c1c17

-This repository provides example code for building pong for the Game Boy Advance (GBA).
+This repository provides an example of how to build pong for the Game Boy Advance (GBA).
 It is built in such a way that it can be ported to other consoles with few changes.
 It is not meant to win any prizes or be heavily optimized.
 Rather, it is made to be simple to understand, and an example game that can be used for learning.

 When building games and programs for new hardware, or using a new language or framework, building a simple game like pong is one of the best ways to familiarize yourself with the platform.
-For the same reasons, if your just getting into game development in general, or getting into homebrew development for the first time, pong makes an excellent first game to learn the fundamentals.
+For the same reasons, if you are just getting into game development, or getting into homebrew development for the first time, pong makes an excellent first game to learn the fundamentals.
 Without much code, building pong teaches you about:

 - User Input
 - Rendering Graphics